 I used mind mapping for my syllabus one summer.
 Students said this format made it easier to find the information they needed.

 This video lecture for a Landscape Architecture class was produced in Articulate Storyline.

 This logo for a fictional university is one of several visual elements I created for an alternate reality game pilot.

 For a job interview, I was asked to speak on student engagement.
-The night before the interview I came up with the idea of an “engagement quilt,” like an old...
+The night before the interview I brainstormed the idea of an “engagement quilt,” like an old patchwork quilt with...